syslabcom/slc.scripts/patterns_setter/README.md

 Please perform the following steps:

-1. check out and go to the patterns_setter directory
+1. check out the repository and go to the patterns_setter directory
 2. create a virtualenv
 3. $ bin/easy_install pyramid
 4. check out a copy of Patternslib/Patterns in a location of your choice